entangledion/PowerMM/README.md

 6) When you first execute PowerMM, you will be prompted to enter some initial setup information, including the MineMeld node names that will be used for blacklists and watchlists.
 A blacklist can be used by a firewall to dynamically block against any IOCs you add to the mining node, or can be used to match firewall traffic logs in a SIEM.
 A watchlist can also be used to match firewall traffic logs in a SIEM, or be used to send an email notification any time there is a match.
-These two use-cases are supported separately in
-   PowerMM because an admin may not always want to block a specific IOC, but only monitor for activity.
-You will need to create four
-   MineMeld miner (nodes) to use for blacklists, and four miner (nodes) to use for watchlists, for each of the supported IOC types
-   (IPv4, URL, SHA1, SHA256).
+These two use-cases are supported in PowerMM by using separate miner nodes in MineMeld, because an admin may not always want to block a specific IOC, but only monitor for activity.
+You will need to create four MineMeld miner (nodes) to use for blacklists, and four miner (nodes) to use for watchlists, for each of the supported IOC types (IPv4, URL, SHA1, SHA256).
 7) In order to enable TTL for aging out old indicators in MineMeld, the miner nodes you create in MineMeld must use a clone of the following built-in node type: stdlib.localDB.
 You should be able to locate this built-in node type in the node search box when adding a new miner node in MineMeld.
 This built-in node type will show it supports indicator type of "ANY", and it may be listed as
    "expiremental".
 This is ok.
-Create a clone of this node type for each blacklist and watchlist node for each of the indicator types you want to ingest (IPv4, URL, SHA1, SHA256)
+Create a clone of this node type and deploy it for each blacklist and watchlist node for each of the indicator types you want to ingest (IPv4, URL, SHA1, SHA256)

 Instructions: